 FDP_ITT.1.1 The TSF shall enforce the Data Processing Policy to prevent the disclosure of user data when it is transmitted between physically-separated parts of the control]

 TOE.

-Dependencies: [FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow a cryptographic co-processor) are seen as physically-separated parts of the
+[FDP_ACC.1 Subset access control, or FDP_IFC.1 Subset information flow Dependencies:

 Refinement: The different memories, the CPU and other functional units of the TOE (e.g.